changliao1025/swat_hpc/README.md

 You may use lower version of gfortran, but it may cause problem if lower than 4.4.

-Very liky you will receive several errors and warnings including:
+Very likely you will receive several errors and warnings including:

 a.
 Error: Expected a right parenthesis in expression at (1)